One Year of Great Poker Results – Draws, Position, and Multi-way Pots

 I Don’t Draw Any Better Than Anybody Else Does

 The underlying problem with the “call and get there” mentality is that it doesn’t give me an edge against my opponents.
 Over time, all of us hit draws with the same frequency.
 In the above example, when we are on the turn, every last one of us will river the flush 19.6% of the time.
-Thus, I gain no edge on my opponents by calling and trying to get there because I don’t get there any better than they do.
+Thus, I gain no edge over my opponents by calling and trying to get there because I don’t get there any better than they do.

 Whenever I do something that makes me more money (or loses less) than whatever my opponents would do in the same situation, I win money from them.
 Conversely, if I do the same thing they would do, then no theoretical money changes hands.